-During the prosperous eleventh century social elites were interested in art and literature.
+During the prosperous eleventh century, among China's elite were interested in art and literature.
 There was printing with moveable type.
 Interest in mathematics and engineering flourished and there were the philosophers Cheng Yi and Zhu Xi who were providing an exciting new commentary and new organization of old Confucian texts.
-The view of Confucianism's wisdom as having failed, which came with the fall of the Han dynasty, was past.
+The view of Confucianism's wisdom as having failed, which had come with the fall of the Han dynasty, was past.

 Cheng Yi's concern with li included two passages from Confucianism's Analects.
-One was the idea that common people can be made to follow the proper way but cannot be made to understand it.
-The other was only the wise and stupid do not change.
+One was the authoritarian and elitist idea that common people can be made to follow the proper way but cannot be made to understand it.
+The other was that only the wise and stupid do not change.

 In his concept of Li, Cheng Yi was declaring his value judgments as permanent and universal truths, embedded in nature and originating in heaven.
 It got Cheng Yi into trouble.
 He made enemies by expressing his opinion as to the impropriety of others.
 Angry responses led to his resigning his position as imperial tutor.
 He continued his criticism of those in power, and in 1097 his teaching was banned, his properties were confiscated and authorities banished him – which he no doubt considered improper.
 His work was considered significant enough that he was pardoned three years later, but his work was banned again in 1103.
 He was pardoned again in 1106, one year before his death.

 Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.